Fan Riot Project (2015-ongoing)

 Adam Ant's Ridiculous Mantra: "Performance Art is Nothing to be Scared of'", Klein Kunst II, Roundhouse (November, 2009)

-"Shipping (as) Fandom & Art Practice" (Forthcoming 2019), Fandom as Methodology, Goldsmiths Press.
+"'Ship Everything': Art Practice as Fanfiction" (Forthcoming 2019), Fandom as Methodology, Goldsmiths Press.

 Photo: Christa Holka